It’s easier than you think! Here are our top ten tips:

 Know why you’re praying.
 Practice explaining the vision in a succinct and motivating way.
 Why not teach on prayer and put out the call to pray in all every format your community uses to communicate (websites, newsletters, announcements in meetings etc.) Do whatever you can to let as many people as possible hear the vision.
 You may be surprised; the people you least expect can be the ones taking many of the hours.

 If God is speaking you can organise a prayer room on short notice, but unless you have clear direction from God we recommend giving your community at least a month’s notice.
 Make sure everyone has the dates and ask them to think in advance about making time to pray.

 How does your community talk: phone, text, email, twitter, Facebook, YouTube, Google+, Instagram or something else?
 Think about how you could use these platforms to promote the prayer room and motivate people to pray.
 Tweet, send or post a Bible verse or motivational quote each day, or make a video to share about why you’re praying and how people can get involved.

 Don’t be afraid of repeating yourself.
 Talk about the prayer room and signing up for hour slots at all your meetings.
-Find a new ways to motivate and inspire people by sharing Bible verses on prayer, telling stories of how prayer makes a difference and use 24-7 Prayer’s videos and resources.
+Find a new ways to motivate and inspire people by sharing Bible verses on prayer, telling stories of how prayer has made a difference and use 24-7 Prayer’s videos and resources.
 Watch or download them from our video page.

 This may sound strange but if you make space in your meeting and invite everyone to ask God how much time He would like to spend with them in the 24-7 Prayer Room it can often provoke a great response.
 God wants to talk!